 Plan your visit to Redwood Regional Park

-Parking is $5 per vehicle on weekends and holidays, and free during the week.
-Find out about trail closures, special programs, detailed maps, and facilities updates on the website.
+The published price of parking is $5 per vehicle on weekends and holidays, and free during the week, however, we have been a number of times and never found a staff person in the booth to pay.
+Find out about trail closures, special programs, detailed maps, and facilities updates on the East Bay Regional Parks District website.